-- 143. If we intend to impose any specific conditions of registration we will notify your governing body of our provisional decision, setting out: - a.
+- 141. If we intend to impose any specific conditions of registration we will notify your governing body of our provisional decision, setting out: - a.
 The wording of the proposed specific condition(s). - b.
 The reasons for the provisional decision to impose the specific condition(s). - c.
 How you can make representations about our provisional decision. - d.
-The timeframe for you to make such representations (not less than 28 days). - 144.
-We will consider any representations you wish to make before making our final decision.
-We will do this before we make a final decision about your registration.
+The timeframe for you to make such representations (not less than 28 days).

-29 See paragraphs 41-48 at www.officeforstudents.org.uk/publications/regulatory-notice-1-access-and-participation-plan-guidance/.
+35 See paragraphs 41-48 of Regulatory notice 1: www.officeforstudents.org.uk/publications/office-for-students-regulatory-framework-a-summary/.